Go back to Blog's hub Blog | tags:

 Get started

-2. Deep understanding of our personas: User personas in the data domain are rapidly changing and are highly complex.
+User personas in the data domain are rapidly changing and are highly complex.
 Who is a data scientist and what is he trying to do?
-What's the difference between a Business Analyst and a Data Analyst?
+What's the difference between a business analyst and a data analyst?
+What’s a “citizen data scientist”?
 What's the best tooling for IT vs a data engineer?
-Who is using a specific feature and why?
+Who is using a specific feature, why, and how often?
 Our ability to analyze product usage through different lenses allows us to navigate this complex environment and build the right tools for the right personas.

 Why not try our 30-day free trial?